 The training does go into quite a lot of detail & it takes you right through from sourcing products to launching your store & promoting it online.
 Promotion wise you’ll learn about paid Facebook advertising, organic social media advertising, search engine optimization & email marketing – all of which are admittedly proven, solid methods of generating traffic online.

 But as I say in reality this product has been designed to get you to buy into their program, which then consists of 3 paid products – so be aware that although this training is free, to get “the full deal” you’ll be expected to whip out your credit card later down the line.

 I’ll talk in more detail about the paid products in just a second but it’s also important to note that as I mentioned at the start of this review that Tecademics also run a business opportunity alongside the training through which you can earn money by referring other people into Tecademics.

 But the most important part about this biz-opp is that similar to it’s closest rivals Digital Altitude & MOBE, Tecademics is also a high-ticket opportunity – which basically means that their products are very expensive.

 They actually range up to a whopping $10,000!
-But again just like it’s close rivals this is also a pay-to-play program which means if you’ve started drooling over the potential commissions you could earn by reselling these products then just be aware that you firstly need to purchase them yourself in order to become qualified to resell them.
+But again just like it’s close rivals this is also a pay-to-play program which means if you’ve started drooling over the potential commissions you could earn by reselling these products then just be aware that you first need to purchase them yourself in order to become qualified to resell them.

-So What Are The Tecademics Products?
+What Are Tecademic’s Products?